eduardopiairo/learnpipe/prometheus/infrastrucuture-monitoring-with-prometheus/infrastructure-monitoring-with-prometheus.md

 ### Time Series Data
 Time series data can usualy be defined as a sequence of numerical data points that are indexed chronologically from the same source.

-A time series database store the follwoing components:
+A time series database store the following components:

 - A timestamp
 - A value